Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceNotable BuildingsScience & Medicine.
 A significant historical year for this entry is 1871.

 Location.
 38° 18.277′ N, 77° 27.642′ W. Marker is in Fredericksburg, Virginia.
-Marker is on Amelia Street just west of Caroline Street (Business U.S. 17), on the right when traveling west.
+It is on Amelia Street just west of Caroline Street (Business U.S. 17), on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 207 Amelia St, Fredericksburg VA 22401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Hugh Mercer Apothecary Shop (within shouting distance of this marker); Prisoners of Christ (within shouting distance of this marker); 1854 (within shouting distance of this marker); Hostages (within shouting distance of this marker); Fredericksburg Baptist Church (within shouting distance of this marker); Reformed Baptist Church (about 300 feet away, measured in a direct line); The Jarrell Ministry Center (about 300 feet away); 1817 (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Hugh Mercer Apothecary Shop (within shouting distance of this marker); Prisoners of Christ (within shouting distance of this marker); 1854 (within shouting distance of this marker); Hostages (within shouting distance of this marker); Fredericksburg Baptist Church (within shouting distance of this marker); Reformed Baptist Church (about 300 feet away, measured in a direct line); The Jarrell Ministry Center (about 300 feet away); 1817 (about 300 feet away).
 Touch for a list and map of all markers in Fredericksburg.

 Paid Advertisement